howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 The accelerations of each particle/spacecraft were the same in magnitude, and the time spent on this is negligible.

 From the point of view of each particle/spacecraft, it was at rest.
 The other particle/spacecraft first rested, then moved, then rested.
 The relative speeds are identical.
 As a result, from the point of view of Einstein's theory of relativity, less time should pass for another particle.
-We get an unsolvable twin paradox.
+We get an unsolvable twin paradox version.
 As a result, it is unknown qualitatively and quantitatively what time will pass for another particle/spacecraft in reality.

 In the ImFR, for the last two cases (thought experiments 2a and 2b), exactly the same thing happened with objects, but due to of the different initial velocity relative to the ImFR, opposite results were obtained.
 However, the theory of relativity for these thought experiments can't answer which clock will show the shorter time and exactly how much the clock will show in reality.

 With other initial velocities relative to the ImFR and acceleration variations other variants of the results will be obtained.
-But the essence is the same - Einstein's theory of relativity can't correctly solve the twin paradox.
+But the essence is the same - Einstein's theory of relativity can't correctly solve thought experiments similar to the twin paradox.

 ### Conclusion

 Einstein's theory of relativity doesn't use and doesn't give an understanding about of the absolute characteristics, namely the initial velocities of the studied pair of particles/starships.
 In addition, it also doesn't give an understanding of whether an object is accelerating or decelerating, since only relative velocities and accelerations between objects are important in it.
 That is the essence of this theory.

-As a result, new advanced versions of the twin paradox thought experiments point to the fallacy of Einstein's theory of relativity and the concept of relativity of the universe.
+As a result, new advanced versions of thought experiments similar to the twin paradox point to the fallacy of Einstein's theory of relativity and the concept of relativity of the universe.

 This leads to an understanding of the absolute structure of the universe.
 In fact, it is assumed that the ImFR is at rest within the framework of the concept of the absolute universe.
 This is the basis for building the concept of the absolute universe.
 Based on this, it is the speed relative to the ImFR that is the key parameter determining how much time the clock will show.